 Dealing With Your Own Reactions to Bullying

 One of the most overlooked areas in all of the anti-bullying literature is adults’ attitudes about bullying and how we react when we observe bullying in our classrooms.
-It is important when planning anti-bullying intervention that we examine our own attitudes toward bullying.
-Some people have very strong reactions toward bullying, while others have the attitude that children should work it out for themselves and that bullying is a natural part of growing up.
+It is important when planning anti-bullying interventions that we examine our own attitudes toward bullying.
+Some people have very strong reactions to bullying.
+Others feel that children should work it out for themselves and that bullying is a natural part of growing up.

 All reactions to bullying are valid, as they are based on our own past experiences.
-However, due to the power imbalance between the bully and the victim, this type of conflict is different and always requires adult intervention.
+Due to the power imbalance between the bully and the victim, however, this type of conflict is different and always requires adult intervention.

-This tip sheet is designed to provide you with practical ideas to assist with educating children in the hopes of creating a bully-free classroom.
-With that as our goal, our intention is to promote teachers’ self-reflection that will assist them when planning intervention.
+This tip sheet is designed to provide you with practical ideas to help educate children and to create a bully-free classroom.
+With that as our goal, our intention is to promote teachers’ self-reflection.
+This will assist them when planning interventions.

 - Do you tend to relate more to the bully or to the victim?

 - Do you find yourself sometimes feeling that the victim deserved the treatment?

 - Do you focus all your attention on the bully immediately after a bullying incident?

 - Do you feel that when bullying occurs, you get so upset or angry that you overreact and you discipline the child too harshly?

 - Do you feel helpless when informed about a situation and therefore tend to avoid dealing with it?